John Turner (miser): Starbeck

-Around 1840, for the sake of his health, Turner migrated from industrial Bradford to Beech Cottage, also known as Beech Villa or Beech Grove House, in Starbeck near the spa town of Harrogate, in the North Riding of Yorkshire.
-The house was near the North Eastern Railway line.
+In the late 1830s, for the sake of his health, Turner migrated from industrial Bradford to Beech Cottage, later known as Beech Villa, Castle Villa or Beech Grove House, in Starbeck near the spa town of Harrogate, in the North Riding of Yorkshire.
+The house was about 100 yards from the North Eastern Railway line.
 He regained his health and became a moneylender to the people of Harrogate.
 This was a fortuitous step, because when he arrived, Harrogate consisted of two small villages, but as its fame and size grew and businesses moved in, it filled with rich residents and visitors, and he drew from these as his customer base.
 As a moneylender, he was "sought after by persons who were in financial embarrassment ...
 Tradesmen in their winter difficulties, property-owners with deeds to mortgage, sought him without ceasing".
 Turner was "never known to be entangled in a lawsuit".
-He always charged the same rate of five per cent for loans, he held pledges, and pledges were redeemed.
-He was now in good health, and secure in his business, but his behaviour continued to draw attention, as it had in Bradford: The Knaresborough Post somewhat dramatises the story:
+Historian Stephen Abbott writes, "It was as moneylender that John Turner achieved most local notoriety, benefiting from Harrogate's 1840s building boom".
+However, The Knaresborough Post says that Turner always charged the same rate of five per cent for loans, he held pledges, and pledges were redeemed.
+He was now in good health, and secure in his business, but his behaviour continued to draw attention, as it had in Bradford: Stephen Abbout says that Turner was in the habit of putting "anything ... that could possibly realise money" into his bag.
+The Knaresborough Post somewhat dramatises the story: